rauc/rauc/docs/using.rst

 where the optional argument decides which slot to (re-)activate at the expense of the remaining slots.
 Choosing ``other`` switches to the next bootable slot that is not the one that is currently booted.
 In a two-slot-setup this is just... the other one.
-If one wants to explicitely address a known slot, one can do so by using its slot name which has the form ``<slot-class>.<idx>`` (e.g.
+If one wants to explicitly address a known slot, one can do so by using its slot name which has the form ``<slot-class>.<idx>`` (e.g.
 ``rootfs.1``), see :ref:`this <slot.slot-class.idx-section>` part of section
 :ref:`System Configuration File <sec_ref_slot_config>`.
 Last but not least,